CoffeeOperator/To-Do-List-Project/README.md

-# To-Do-List-Project
-This is a simple project I made that allows you to create and edit task
+#Simple To-Do List Application
+#Project Overview

+//This is a simple command-line To-Do List application written in C++.
+It allows users to add tasks, view their task list, mark tasks as complete, and remove tasks.
+The program demonstrates core C++ concepts like arrays (using std::vector), structs, functions, and loops and Feature's